 (3) Runtime protection of legacy web applications: This class of technique aims to protect a potentially vulnerable web application against attacks by building a runtime environment that supports its secure execution [7-12].

-This paper focuses on the research of the runtime protection method, and aims to improve the following shortcomings of the existing methods.
+This paper focuses on the research of the runtime protection method, and aims to overcomethe following shortcomings of the existing methods.

 (1) The existing methods are mainly based on rules, and have poor defense effectiveness for new vulnerabilities (or zero-day vulnerabilities).

-(2) The management of the user's access is mainly based on the IP address, which leads to the management granularity too course[13].
+(2) The management of the user's access is mainly based on the IP address, which leads to the management granularity too coarse[13].
 In addition to reducing the detection effect, it sometimes leads to false positives.

-(3) The access URL for a system resource is consistent with all users, and it is fixed, so that: (a) the attacker can scan the network topology of the system to find out the vulnerabilities; (b) the attacker can determine the access address of other users, making it convenient for the attacker to construct the attack code.
+(3) The access URL for a system resource is fixed and consistent with all users, so that: (a) the attacker can scan the network topology of the system to find out the vulnerabilities; (b) the attacker can determine the access address of other users, making it convenient for the attacker to construct the attack code.

 In this paper, inspired by the idea of one-time-pad, we proposed a web active defense solution based on URL shifting, namely AURLS.
 This solution dynamically changes the access URL of the system resource, and binds the virtual URL to the user identity to realize "one URL, one user".
 We further joined the URL whitelist technology and finer user access management to improve system defense capability.
 Compared with current defense technologies, this method has the following advantages: